sandervankasteel/TaylorSwiftReviews/reviews/richelbilderbeek/red/02-red.md

 missing someone may make the day appear dull and dark grey, but that fails to make me associate missing someone with grey.
 Would missing him be white, her relationship would have had the same colors as the Dutch flag!

 I think the melody is rather dull.
-Sure, there changes in tempo and atmosphere, but it feels too calculated, too slick, too uninspired.
+Sure, there are changes in tempo and atmosphere, but it feels too calculated, too slick, too uninspired.

 I think that love comes from the heart and not from